Take your chance now and become an au pair in the USA. Live the American Dream, eat pancakes at IHOP, go to Disney World, walk down the Times Square!

 Au Pair in the USA with a certified agency

-Again, be aware that you need a placement via an officially accepted agency in order to get the J-1 visa!
+Be aware that you need a placement via an officially accepted agency in order to get the J-1 visa!
 Otherwise you will be working in the USA illegally!

 Your main task will be to take care of your host children, who should be like a younger brother or a younger sister to you.